aniketm07/OmniGPT/README.md

 ### Comprehensive Support
 Access to dedicated customer support to resolve issues promptly and ensure a smooth user experience.

+## Experimental Features

+### Stripe Payment (Experimental)
+Our Stripe payment feature is currently under development.
+To try it out, create a Stripe account and replace Stripe keys in `backend/Stripe/controller/subscriptionController.js` along with `firebaseSDK.json`.

 ## Features

 ### Landing Page